Ryan Forde Iosco: Commercials

-Ryan's voice has featured in commercials for brands such as: TRESSemé, Coca-Cola, Absolut, Samsung, Trebor, Axe, Universal Studios, Christies and many more.
+Ryan's voice has featured in commercials for brands including Coca-Cola, Absolut, Samsung, Trebor, Axe, Universal Studios, and Christies.

 Theatre Renegade

 Founded in 2012, Theatre Renegade is a theatre company based in the United Kingdom which produces socio-political theatre and has a strong focus on putting story, engagement and empathy at the heart of the theatrical experience.

-Ryan continues as the Artistic Director since its inception and created the infamous new writing night Courting Drama and political response night In Response To.
+Iosco continues as the artistic director since its inception and created the infamous new writing night Courting Drama and political response night In Response To.